MLSpeech/DeepPhoneticToolsTutorial/README.md

 The repository contains the scripts, data and links to the repositories used in the tutorial presented at BigPhon, a LabPhon15 Satellite Workshop.

 ## Installation
 The code is compatible with Mac OS X and Linux and was tested on OS X El-Capitan and Ubuntu 14.04.
-In order to install you need to type in the command line:
+In order to install these tools, you need to type in the command line:
 ```
 git clone --recursive https://github.com/MLSpeech/DeepPhoneticToolsTutorial.git
 ```